Bashar-Owainat/reading-notes/dotNet/interface.md

 -	It is a must to use it when an interface inherits more than one base interface and that interface overrides a method that is implemented in a base interface.

-## What is an enumeration type?
-It is a value type that’s defined by a group of constants of the integral numeric type.

-## how do we define an enumeration type?
-By using the keyword enum then specifying the enum members’ names.

-## what is the default type of enum members?
-They are of type int.

-## can we define a method inside an enumeration type?
-If no then how can we add functionality to it?
-No we cannot but if we want to add functionality to an enumeration type we can create an extension method.

-## what is System.Enum type?
-It is the abstract base class for all enumeration types.